SanjeevYadavcr7/Godam/README.md

 <h2>Godam | Real-time Shopping WebApp</h2>
-<h5>Godam is a real-time shopping web application which conncets local shops to their customes.</h5>  - <br/>
+<h5>Godam is a real-time shopping web application, the application conncets local shops to their customers and acts as a boon for local sellers by helping them in bringing their buisness online.</h5>  <br/>
 › authentication, profile section for customers and seller <br/>
 › listing down + adding + removing items to be sold <br/>
 › add-to-cart to add items and subtotal feature <br/>